Amazon Fire Tablet Not Charging? Here’s How To Fix It

 - MacGyver Time

-When a tablet won’t charge, there are basically four possible sources of the problem.
+When a tablet won’t charge, there are four possible sources of the problem.
 First, there can be a configuration/software problem.
 Second, there can be a problem with the battery itself.
-Third, problems with the charger.
+Third, there can be problems with the charging adapter or the cable.
 Last but in the case of the Fire far from least, there might be a problem with the charging port on the tablet.
 We’ll look at each of these possibilities in turn.

 If your Fire won’t charge for some reason, there are some logical troubleshooting steps we can take to find out the cause and then do something about it.
 We’ll start with the easiest things to check (and fix) and then move up from there.